-Today, nearly 30,000 dollar stores exist nationwide, exceeding Walmart and Starbucks, combined.
-This is up from 20,000 locations in 2011 according to the Institute for Local Self-Reliance (ILSR).
+Today, nearly 30,000 dollar stores exist nationwide, exceeding Walmart and McDonald's combined.
+This is up from 20,000 locations in 2011, according to the Institute for Local Self-Reliance (ILSR).

 Last year, Dollar General opened 900 stores, while Dollar Tree (which includes Family Dollar chains) opened 276, per November 2018 data from Coresight Research.

 Meanwhile, Dollar General plans to open roughly 975 new locations in 2019, surpassing the 900 stores they launched in 2018.
-The company’s specific success stems from their vast location penetration into lower-income cities and rural towns.
+The company’s strategy focuses on its location penetration into lower-income cities and rural towns.

 Today, most Dollar General stores exist in places with populations of fewer than 20,000 residents, miles away from grocery stores or big-box retailers.
 Dollar General executives also publicly described their core customers as households making less than $35,000, but estimated that nearly three-quarters of the US population live within five miles of one of their stores.

-Dollar stores are thriving because, even in today's growing economy, people still exhibit recession-influenced shopping tendencies.
-According to eMarketer’s retail analyst, Andrew Lipsman, “consumer confidence is actually at a high right now, but since the recession, people have developed and ingrained a lot of bargain-shopping behaviors that aren’t going away—at least for certain types of goods.”
+Even in today's growing economy, people still exhibit recession-influenced shopping tendencies.
+According to eMarketer’s retail analyst, Andrew Lipsman, “consumer confidence is actually at a high right now, but since the recession, people have developed and internalized a lot of bargain-shopping behaviors that aren’t going away—at least for certain types of goods.”

 However, while the economy overall improves, gains have not been shared equally by upper- and lower-income households.
 "And greater numbers of low-income households that continue to struggle to make ends meet make for a sizable customer base for dollar stores,” Lipsman said.